-The continent of Africa is bigger than the United States, Canada, and China put together, and the equatorial belt cuts through the middle of Africa.
-This is where we find the perfect growing conditions for some of the world's best African coffee beans.
+The continent of Africa is bigger than the United States, Canada, and China put together.
+The equatorial belt cuts through the middle of Africa and this is where we find the perfect growing conditions for some of the world's best African coffee beans.

 Graphic Courtesy of ontheworldmap.com